ElshanHajali/ElshanHajali/README.md

 - 👋 Hi, I’m @ElshanHajali
-- 👀 I’m interested in Software development
+- I’m interested in Software development
-- 🌱 I’m currently learning Java Backend Microservices
+- I’m currently learning Java Backend Microservices
-- 💞️ I’m looking to collaborate on ...
+- I’m looking for job opportunities ...

 <!---
 ElshanHajali/ElshanHajali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.